luomein/luomein/docs/about.markdown

     Tuning differentiates signal from noise.

-    > *"It is the time you have wasted for your rose that makes your rose so important." said the fox.*
+    > *"It is the time you have wasted for your rose that makes your rose so important," said the fox.*
+    >
     > ~ The Little Prince